muldjord/boris/data/behavs/README.md

 * social=&lt;INTEGER&gt;: The amount of Boris' social needs this behaviour will increase or decrease when starting the behaviour
 * fun=&lt;INTEGER&gt;: The amount of Boris' fun level this behaviour will increase or decrease when starting the behaviour
 * hygiene=&lt;INTEGER&gt;: The amount of Boris' filth level this behaviour will increase or decrease when starting the behaviour

+#### Options specific to item behaviours
+* reaction=&lt;STRING&gt;: This tells Boris what behaviour he should react with when user drags the item on top of him, or when he walks into it while roaming the desktop.
+It should match the basename of the Boris behaviour file without the file extension.

+### Behaviour flags
+* allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally when initiated
+* pitchLock: Disable the minute pitch randomness otherwise used when playing sounds from this behaviour

+#### Flags specific to Boris behaviours
 * oneShot: This behaviour will be played from start to finish and then switch to a new behaviour
 * doNotDisturb: If this exists, Boris will not be disturbed by the mouse or other Borises while this behaviour is in progress
-* allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally
-* pitchLock: Disable the minute pitch randomness otherwise used when playing sounds from this behaviour

-#### Code defines
+### Code defines
 The scripting language supports very basic code block defines.
 These are not functions, but rather blocks of code that can then be reused throughout a behaviour by using the `call <DEFINE>` command.

 ##### Example: